-Her Perkins 4-236, 85 hp engine has a stellar global reputation for reliability and parts availability (its a common truck/bus/heavy equipment engine world wide).
-Her average cruising speed under power alone is six knots (i.e. sometimes five, sometimes seven—depending on conditions/current).
+Experienced cruisers know the value of a boat that performs well under power alone, and Surrender excels in this department!
+Her Perkins 4-236, 85 hp engine has a stellar global reputation for reliability and parts availability (it’s a common truck/bus/heavy equipment engine worldwide).
+Her average cruising speed under power is six knots (i.e. sometimes five, sometimes seven—depending on conditions/current).
 In very light winds, a sail assist will increase her speed under power by 1-3 knots.
-Her range under power alone exceeds 1000+ miles at a very economical burn rate of less then 1.5 gph.
+Her range under power alone exceeds 1000+ miles at a very economical burn rate of less than 1.5 gph.

 Since acquiring Surrender I have taken my retirement in installments, cruising her for a year or three, and returning to my profession, all the while lavishing her with constant care, maintenance, and upgrades.
-I would estimate that I only cruised her about 35% of those years, all in the Eastern Pacific, between BC and Panama (occasionally offshore/non-stop) and as far west as Hawaii.
-Most recently I cruised California’s Channel Islands, Mexico, Hawaii, and the San Juan Islands, returning to my home port in Humboldt Bay 9/21.
+My cruising area has been limited to the Eastern Pacific, between British Columbia, Panama, and Hawaii.
+Most recently I cruised California’s Channel Islands, Mexico, Hawaii, and the San Juan Islands, returning to my home port in Humboldt Bay late 2021.
 I did the same loop in 2018/19.
 I’m currently in Bahia de Banderas, Mexico.